ArchitBhonsle/arrays.wasm/docs/docs/01-Getting Started.md

 The goal of this project is to provide a **fast, easy-to-use linear algebra Javascript library** powered by WebAssembly, written in Rust.

-This project is a part of a larger project called [ml.wasm](https://www.github.com/ml.wasm), which aims to provide a complete machine learning ecosystem in JavaScript.

 ## Quick Start

 Here, to demonstrate, we'll be using [vite](https://vitejs.dev/) to scaffold a project: